pyranja/pyranja.github.io/_posts/2014-12-18-hyperv-box.md

 ## Install CentOs 6.6

-I recommend using this [kickstart script][https://github.com/pyranja/vbox-centos6-hyperv/blob/master/ks.cfg] to automate the installation, but you can of course perform a manual installation, detailled instructions are available [here][CentOs-install].
+I recommend using this [kickstart script][https://github.com/pyranja/vbox-centos6-hyperv/blob/master/ks.cfg] to automate the installation, but you can of course perform a manual installation, detailed instructions are available [here][CentOs-install].
 Set the root password to "vagrant", if you want to publish the box later.

 To provide some guidance I will explain the most important settings and post-installation steps.